eaglezoli/obsidian/Untitled.md

 I have a confession to make.
 I’m a cereal merchant.

-No, not the sugary neon-colored kind with cartoon mascots.
-I’m talking about the M&S "healthy" range.
-The 1, 5, and 6 ingredient boxes.
-Genuinely decent.
-Quick, clean, no faff.
-But still, it’s just pour, crunch, go.
-Feels more like fuelling up than actually eating.
-It could be worse, at least it's not neon.

-And what I’ve started to realise is that I want my mornings to feel a bit more intentional.
-A bit more made.
-Not just swallowed between emails and door slams.

-Recently, I’ve had more structure forced into my mornings anyway.
-I volunteered for the school run.
-Every weekday, 8:45 drop-off.
-It’s hard, but it’s made me consistent.
-I’m waking up earlier, going to the gym, and getting into uni at a decent time.
-That alone has been a game-changer.

-So now feels like the right time to level up the rest of the morning too.

 I LOVE breakfast.
 I don’t care if it’s the same cereal every day.
 I will wake up excited to eat my cookie crisps.
 Nothing can rush me into skipping breakfast.
 I don’t leave the house without it.

 Since I was a kid, it’s always been cereal.
 I’m super health conscious, so I started looking into healthier cereals and protein cereals.
 The protein ones were expensive like Surreal and Eleat.
 I settled on Fuel, which was still pricey but not as much.
 Then I realised this granola wasn’t much better thanks to the high sugar.
 So I toned it down to Weetabix, the protein packed one.
 Cereal doesn’t get much better than that.